Update: ‘Design & Features’ and ‘U.S. release date’ sections updated.

-With Hyundai introducing three electrified powertrains in the Tucson and two electrified powertrains in the Santa Fe, many expect that the Palisade will receive an electrified powertrain as well.
-However, a company official has confirmed that the Hyundai Palisade Hybrid is in the pipeline, but it will not be launched in the current generation, which is expected to stay on the market until mid-decade.
+With Hyundai offering three electrified powertrains in the Tucson and two electrified powertrains in the Santa Fe, many expect that the Palisade will receive an electrified powertrain as well.
+A Hyundai Palisade Hybrid is in the pipeline, but it will not be launched in the first generation.

-Currently, Hyundai employs a 3.8-liter naturally aspirated direct-injection V6 engine in the Palisade.
+Currently, Hyundai employs a 3.8-liter naturally aspirated direct-injection V6 in the Palisade.
 This powerplant develops 291 hp at 6,000 rpm and 262 lb.-ft. of torque at 5,200 rpm.
 An 8-speed automatic transmission is standard and an AWD system is available optionally.
 The automatic transmission’s paddle shifters could be more responsive, and that’s an improvement we expect in the next generation.

 The gas-powered Palisade isn’t exciting to drive but it gets the job done.
 It’s powerful enough, easily maneuverable, and despite the big dimensions, handles decently well around the corners.
 Plus, it offers a comfortable ride while not being extra soft that’d make it seem floaty.
 The chief drawback of the Palisade continues to be its low fuel economy with EPA estimating the plush family hauler is capable of delivering just 22 MPG (FWD)/21 MPG (AWD).
 This can be addressed with the electrified powertrain.